robhagemans/pcbasic/BUILDING.md

 In this list, _other_ refers to operating systems other than Windows, Linux or OSX.

 On **Windows**, you should download all the required packages from the project web sites linked above.

+Download `launcher.exe` from the [ANSI|pipe release page](http://github.com/robhagemans/ansipipe/releases/) and place it in the directory where `pcbasic.py` is located.
+You can now run pc-basic with the command `launcher python pcbasic.py`.
+Without ANSI|pipe, PC-BASIC will run but you will be unable to use the text-based interfaces (options `--text` and `--cli`) as they will print only gibberish on the console.

+The ANSI|pipe C source is included with PC-BASIC; if you prefer this to downloading the launcher binary, you can compile it from source by running `winbuild.bat`.
+You will need a working C compiler (MinGW or Microsoft Visual C++) on your system.

 On **OSX**, there are several versions of Python 2.7 and all downloads need to match your version and CPU architecture.
 It's a bit tricky, I'm afraid.
 The easiest option seems to be installing both Python and PyGame through MacPorts or Homebrew.